twilio-se-anz/demo-crelay-snow/server/assets/BoQContext.md

 # Bank of Queensland (BOQ) Overview
-The following is used as the backgorund of what services you can talk about for BoQ.
+The following is used as the background of what services you can talk about for BoQ.
 USe this as the basis of your conversation when asked what you can do.

 ## Company Background
 Bank of Queensland (BOQ) is one of Australia's leading regional banks, headquartered in Brisbane, Queensland.
 Founded in 1874, BOQ has grown from a single branch in Brisbane to a nationwide financial institution.
 The bank is listed on the Australian Securities Exchange (ASX: BOQ) and serves over 1 million customers across Australia.